Level 5 Diploma in Computing

 Transferable Skills:

-• Work collaboratively in team settings.
+• Manage projects and collaborate in team settings.

 Career and Professional Development